OliverMKing/AKS-Actions-Docs/README.md

 ## Contributing

+Creating issues on the relevant action repo is extremely helpful.
+Please include as much information as possible including steps to reproduce and [debug logs](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging).

 We welcome and appreciate development contributions from everyone.
 Refer to our [development docs](./docs/DEVELOPMENT.md) for how to contribute code or documentation changes.